-In Russell’s early school years he was shown an un-used school darkroom.
+In Russell’s early school years he was shown an unused school darkroom.
 In the dusty old room he and a few friends found B/W enlargers not used in years, expired photographic paper and the chance of learning about photography and printing.

 As Russell was growing up and starting to take note of the world around him, he can remember as a kid on family holidays shouting out ‘take a picture’ when something of interest came along.
 The family owned an old Canon with ‘screw in style’ lenses unlike clip in type today, and as soon as he was old enough he was using it himself.
-From an early age, Russell understood the value of capturing an image on film and when he stumbled on the old darkroom in the school he remembers it as an instance that “made sense”.
+From an early age, Russell understood the value of capturing an image on film, and now digital, when he stumbled on that old darkroom in the school he remembers it as an instance that “made sense”.

 It is not just the taking of the image but the preservation of older images is also paramount to him as well.
 With the photo-restoration and enhancement techniques available today Russell has spent a lot of man hours learning new techniques in the ‘digital darkroom’ to understand that process as much as possible but there is always more to learn in photo-imaging.

 Russell has since up-skilled in web technologies as the interdependence of imaging and technology is more apparent today.
 He as an understanding CSS styling, html coding, web image production, online web- editors WYSIWYG interfaces, web content managed systems and ftp applications.
 Russell enjoys the challenge of learning something new and a positive attitude helps him to achieve his goals.